aditi059/Miniproject/README.md

 # miniproject
-This is a core java project on Airline reservation System
+This is a core java project on Airline reservation System.
+We have created this project using Crud operations.